2026 Masters odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 16 majors

 SportsLine's model simulated the 2026 Masters 10,000 times and revealed its surprising PGA Tour picks for Augusta National

-It wasn't long ago when Rory McIlroy slipped on the green jacket for the first time in his career.
-McIlroy completed the career Grand Slam with a dramatic playoff victory over Justin Rose in 2025.
-McIlroy will look to defend his title at the 2026 Masters, which gets underway from Augusta National Golf Club on Thursday, April 9.
-The 2026 Masters odds list McIlroy at +1200 to repeat.
+Rory McIlroy begins his title defense when the 2026 Masters gets underway on Thursday, April 9, at Augusta National Golf Club.
+McIlroy, who beat Justin Rose in a playoff last season, looks to join Jack Nicklaus, Nick Faldo and Tiger Woods as the only golfers to win back-to-back Masters.
+McIlroy has racked up seven top 10 finishes at the Masters in his illustrious career, but is coming off a T-46 finish at the Players Championship in his last start.

-Scottie Scheffler, the No. 1 ranked player in the world, is going off as the +500 favorite, followed by Jon Rahm (+950), Bryson DeChambeau (+1000) and Xander Schauffele (+1600).
-The 2026 Masters field will notably miss Tigers Woods and Phil Mickelson, the first time since 1994 that neither of them have played in the first major of the year.
+Scottie Scheffler, a two-time Masters champion and the No. 1 ranked player in the world, is the +500 favorite in the latest 2026 Masters odds.
+He's followed by Jon Rahm (+950), Bryson DeChambeau (+1000) and McIlroy (+1200) on the PGA odds board.
+Should your 2026 Masters picks include backing one of the favorites, or should you target a longshot like Jordan Spieth (+4500), Justin Thomas (+7000) or Jason Day (+10000)?
 Before locking in any 2026 Masters picks, be sure to see the 2026 Masters predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.